 He followed that up the next month with a winner in the Manchester derby at the Etihad Stadium.

-"Marcus has had an unbelievable start to his career," Solskjaer told the official club website earlier this month.
+"Marcus has had an unbelievable start to his career," Solskjaer told the official club website.
 "Hopefully we can sit in 10 years' time and talk about him in the same vein almost like Cristiano and talk almost about how he's had a career just like him."

 Among his many charitable projects, he set up the "In the Box" campaign to give homeless people essential items over the 2019 Christmas period.